forward-uiuc/Web-Data-View/ng-dashboard/README.md

 Related file:

-- labelMenu.js: includes handler function for adding the label and code for the popup label menu as a click handler for the label.
+- labelMenu.js: includes function for adding the label to the widget and code for the popup label menu.

-#####Tooltip
+### Tooltip

 Tooltip is the small menu which appears when a user click an element in the page.
 User can also select filters in the dropdown menu.